Madarassah

 About Us

-Alfalaah Academy, children from the age are given the opportunity to delve deep into the teachings of Islam.
-With a focus on Quranic studies, Islamic education and memorizing essential supplications (dua’s), students are carefully guided through a curriculum that is designed to y scholars to instil a sense of confidence in their faith.
+At Darul Falaah, children from the age of 5 and above are given the opportunity to delve deep into the teachings of Islam.
+With a focus on Quranic studies, Islamic education and memorizing essential supplications (dua’s), students are carefully guided through a curriculum that is designed and perfected by trusted scholars to instil a sense of confidence in their faith.

 Our Goal